JorgeVF01/M-S2022/README.md

 Note that as explained before, the transitions between the states of health will be described as functions of time, for example, in real life the time between being infected and being recovered is approximately 10 to 14 days.
 In some cases the state functions work with ratios, for example, the transition between infected and severed infected will depend on the time and a ratio that describes a probability of turn on a worse health states, something similar happens with the transition between the severe infected state and the Dead state where there will also be a ratio that describes the probability of death.

+The information of every particle will be tracked and stored in a data file at every increment of time &delta; (t) with the purpose of graphing every frame of the simulation and joining the frames into a video of the complete simulation of the interaction between individuals and the progress of the COVID-19.
+Also, the data file is parsed to draw a graph with the fluctuation of the infected, recovered and dead individuals along the time.

+The informa

+### Software tools
+* `Python3`

+As the programming language is python, somo of the basic libraries for plotting and for vector operations are needed:
+* matplotlib
+* numpy
+* pandas

 ## References
 Kuzdeuov, A., Karabay, A., Baimukashev, D., Ibragimov, B., et al. (2020).
 "Particle-Based COVID-19 Simulator with Contact Tracing and Testing".
 Preprint for Medical and Healthe Services. [https://www.medrxiv.org/content/10.1101/2020.12.07.20245043v1.full](https://www.medrxiv.org/content/10.1101/2020.12.07.20245043v1.full)